 Any user can receive read-only event notifications for security-enabled rack doors.
 However, only Administrators and Data Center Managers can acknowledge or close them.
 Sensitive data such as electronic lock pin codes will appear masked in application and asset event records, email notifications, and log files.

-You will need to add the Data Collector server’s IP address in the rack PDU admin panel (open the rack PDU’s IP address in your browser) in order to receive events.
+You will need to add the Data Collector server’s IP address in the rack PDU admin panel (open the rack PDU’s IP address in your browser) to receive applicable trap events.
 You will also need to verify your email address for Hyperview (Account → Profile → Send verification email → verify).

 Due to the polling interval and other data transmission factors, the rack PDU’s Events page might not list the door unlock event until several minutes after the event has taken place.

-After manually locking and unlocking an mechanical lock it may take Hyperview up to 4 minutes to detect the change.
+After manually locking and unlocking a mechanical lock it may take Hyperview up to 4 minutes to detect the change.
 This will be improved in the future.